-The component of off-page SEO that moves the needle the most is still thought to be link-building.
-I say thought to be, because while Google does let us in on the components that improve rankings, it doesn’t give a full list that includes if you do x, then y and z will happen.
+The component of off-page SEO that industry insiders believe most strongly moves the needle is link-building.
+However there can never be complete certainty, because while Google does let us in on the components that improve rankings, it doesn’t provide a clear set of instructions such as, “if you do x, then y and z will happen.”

 Why does Off-page SEO matter?

-We need to work on our off-page SEO because it can be challenging to get your awesome content to rank well in Google searches with just working on the various on-page SEO factors.
+You need to work on your website’s off-page SEO because it can be challenging to get your awesome content to rank well in Google searches otherwise.

 Google takes into account many different off-page factors when putting together search engine results pages for users.